sateffen/nodgine/docs/faq.md

 ## What is middleware ##

-Middleware is basicly the same as in express and restify, so middleware is actually a "pass through" for each request.
+Middleware is basically the same as in express and restify, so middleware is actually a "pass through" for each request.
 Think about it just like a proxy.
-Every request will get passed through every middleware, that you've configured, and and afterwards passed to the controller.
+Every request will get passed through every middleware, that you've configured, and afterwards passed to the controller.

-Because a middleware gets called by every request it should be just a small piece of logic.
+Because a middleware gets called by every request, it should be just a small piece of logic.
 Some examples for middleware are body-parsers, cookie-parsers, authentication filters, and so on.